 An accurate job title is not only more likely to help when it comes to optimising your job advert for the web but it will have a lot less people skimming right past it too.

-For lots of great advice on creating the perfect job ad, click here!
+We have compiled loads of great advice on creating the perfect job ad!

 3. Optimize for Google for Jobs

 Google for jobs is set to make big changes to how candidates find job ads using search engines.
 Therefore, it's a good idea to take steps to optimize your job pages for this service!

 There are four main steps you need to take to optimise your job ads so they'll appear in Google for Jobs search results.